 Steps In Sales Funnel

-1. Traffic: elink can be easily searched on google and has a Youtube channel for its product videos. elink’s blog is very informative and filled with tons of cool topics that are educative and fun to read.
+1. Traffic: elink can be easily searched on google and they also have a Youtube channel for their product videos. elink’s blog posts are very informative and filled with tons of cool topics that are educative and fun to read.

 2. Homepage: elink.io has a sophisticated yet simple homepage with all the necessary as well as important information.
 The features are listed in points and have a Call-to-Action button to lead people to the register/sign up page.

 3. Features: It has a ‘How It Works’ page along with examples that helps prospects understand the various use cases of elink.
 Along with that, the website includes a YouTube video to give more light towards the product.
 It makes the prospects feel comfortable towards the product by giving them a tour of features and demos in a single video.